 - Train leaders on how to communicate through change, not just what to say.

-- Help them build skills for coaching employees through uncertainty.
+- Help them build skills for coaching employees through uncertainty, including how to listen, clarify tradeoffs and create space for questions.

 - Equip them to lead with clarity and empathy, even when the path ahead isn’t clear.